Evidos/evidos.github.io/index.md

 ## Authentication

-To authenticate you have to add two HTTP headers to every request you make.
+To authenticate your requests, you must add two HTTP headers to every request you make.
-The first header includes the name "Application" with the value "APPKey {appkey here}".
+The first header, named "Application," should have the value "APPKey {appkey here}".
-This application key will be provided to you by email.
+You can generate your APPKey on the [Signhost portal](https://portal.signhost.com/ApplicationKey) and use it for multiple implementations.

-The second header includes the name "Authorization" with the value "APIKey {your usertoken}".
+The second header, named "Authorization," should have the value "APIKey {your usertoken}".
-The Usertoken can be generated via Settings > Usertokens at the [SignHost Portal](https://portal.signhost.com/).
+You can generate your usertoken on the Settings page in the [SignHost Portal](https://portal.signhost.com/Settings).

-A name for the usertoken has to be submitted, after which the value for this usertoken will be displayed once only.
+Please note that both your usertoken and APPKey will only be shown once.
-The amount of usertokens that can be generated for an account is limited to 64.
+We cannot retrieve these keys for you, as they are encrypted on our servers.
-If more usertokens are needed, this needs to be requested at support@signhost.com.
+If you lose them, you will need to generate new keys and store them in your application.

 Below you find a HTTP request header example: